clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 ![](FigsTut2/unnamed-chunk-3-2.png)<!-- -->

-> Tutorial 3 will have a look at running a Bayesian analysis with more
+> :books: Tutorial 3 will have a look at running a Bayesian analysis
-> than one gene, and how to run a maximum likelihood analysis on single
+> with more than one gene, and how to run a maximum likelihood analysis
-> and multigene data.
+> on single and multigene data.
 Stay tuned\!